MongoEngine/mongoengine/CONTRIBUTING.rst

 ------------------

 - Avoid backward breaking changes if at all possible.
+- If you *have* to introduce a breaking change, make it very clear in your pull request's description.
+Also, describe how users of this package should adapt to the breaking change in docs/upgrade.rst.
 - Write inline documentation for new classes and methods.
 - Write tests and make sure they pass (make sure you have a mongod running on the default port, then execute ``python setup.py nosetests`` from the cmd line to run the test suite).
-- Ensure tests pass on every Python and PyMongo versions.
+- Ensure tests pass on all supported Python, PyMongo, and MongoDB versions.
-  You can test on these versions locally by executing ``tox``
+  You can test various Python and PyMongo versions locally by executing ``tox``.
+For different MongoDB versions, you can rely on our automated Travis tests.
-- Add enhancements or problematic bug fixes to docs/changelog.rst
+- Add enhancements or problematic bug fixes to docs/changelog.rst.
 - Add yourself to AUTHORS :)

 Documentation